altrome/UD120/final_project/README.md

 Because of the small size of the dataset, the Cross-Validator StratifiedShuffleSplit was used like the test_classifier function on the *tester.py* script.
 This cross-validation object is a merge of StratifiedKFold and ShuffleSplit, which returns stratified randomized folds.
 The folds are made by preserving the percentage of samples for each class.
 The number of folds used were 1000.

-Surprisingly, once performed the classifier tunning (after a loooong processing time...), the only parameter that improves the model (different of the default ones) was *splitter* set to *random*, and the results were:
+Surprisingly, once performed the classifier tuning (after a loooong processing time...), the only parameter that improves the model (different of the default ones) was *splitter* set to *random*, and the results were:

 | Accuracy | Precision | Recall |   F1  |
 |----------|-----------|--------|-------|
 |  0.819   |   0.370   | 0.383  | 0.377 |

-> As we can see, tunning the classifier with a different parameters form the default ones gives slightly better results than not tunned version.
+> As we can see, tuning the classifier with a different parameters form the default ones gives slightly better results than not tuned version.

 # Evaluation